colin-jack/resourced/README.md

     node examples/web.js

-The output will end with a hard-coded URL that you can use to interact with the first resource:
+The output will end with a hard-coded URL that you can use to interact with the first resource using [curl](https://httpkit.com/resources/HTTP-from-the-Command-Line/):

 GET ```curl http://localhost:3050/people/5```<br/>
 PUT ```curl -i -H "Content-Type: application/json" -X PUT 'http://localhost:3050/people/5' -d '{"firstName":"Mighty"}'```<br/>